ItsLJcool/codename-website/wiki/modding/config.md

 <h2 id="discord-config" sidebar="Discord Configuration">Discord Configuration</h2>

-If you are migrating from Legacy to v1.x.x, your old `config/discord.json` will still work, but if not, I recommend you use `modpack.ini` instead, for consistency.
+If you are migrating from Legacy to v1.0.0 or above, your old `config/discord.json` will still work, but if not, I recommend you use `modpack.ini` instead, for consistency.

 If you do not know how to setup Discord Intergration, we will go over it in this section.
 Otherwise you can skip this.
 <details>
     <summary>⚙️ Discord Intergration</summary>

-Temporary Text.
+TODO: Quickly Explain Discord Intergration and how to set one up!!

 </details>

 <h2 id="miscellaneous-config" sidebar="Miscellaneous Information">Miscellaneous Information</h2>